MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 ```
 ![alt text](image-5.png)

-# Use Network APIs with APC REST APIs
+### Use Network APIs with APC REST APIs

-This section covers how to interact with Azure Programmable Connectivity (APC) using direct HTTP calls.
+This section covers how to interact with Azure Programmable Connectivity (APC) using REST HTTP calls.
 You'll learn to set up Postman for making authenticated requests, and how to construct these requests using .NET HttpClient in a console application.

-## A. Make APC requests with Postman (SIM Swap)
+#### A. Make APC requests with Postman (SIM Swap)

-### Setup: Configure Postman for Authenticated Requests to APC
+##### Setup: Configure Postman for Authenticated Requests to APC

 To make authenticated requests to the APC API, you need to set up Postman with the correct authorization headers.
 Here are the steps to configure Postman: